bbauska/CSS-Notes4Pros/README.md

 Android Browser&lt;=4.4.4, and IE9.
 CSS transforms are not supported by IE8 and older versions.</p>

-Here is a common transform declaration for the previous example:
+<p>Here is a common transform declaration for the previous example:</p>

 <pre><code>-webkit-transform: translate(-50%, -50%); /* Chrome, Safari, Opera, Android */
     -ms-transform: translate(-50%, -50%); /* IE 9 */